-The Mental Health Service Awards of Australia and New Zealand are now open for entries.
+The Mental Health Service Awards of Australia and New Zealand.

 Awarding and recognising best practice, excellence and innovation in mental health service delivery and honouring individuals who have made an exceptional contribution to mental health across Australia and New Zealand since 1992.

 Prizes are awarded in each category.
 Winners will receive Financial support to attend the 2017 TheMHS Conference in Sydney including travel, accommodation and a complimentary 3-day conference registration.
 Winner will also receive recognistion on our website, in the Conference eBook of Proceedings, the TheMHS Awards Booklet and the Online Resource Collection.